IsaacHair/map25.2/basic_library_1/readme.txt

 	removex88(argv[1]);
 	fclose(fd);

-Note that addr, labelcount, and fd are included within the library as global variables and should not be re-defined.
+Note that addr, labelcount, heapcount, and fd are included within the library as global variables and should not be re-instantiated when using the library (obviously).

+Only have to initialize stuff for functions or macros you will use in the program; don't do all of the function stuff for mfp if you won't use it because it will just soak up several pages of rom for nothing.

+Default for functions/macros is for them to operate on singe words (eg "add" adds a word to another word), and word size is 16 bits because that is the size for everything.